uxlfoundation/oneDNN/doc/programming_model/data_types.md

   double-precision floating-point.

 @note
-  f8\_e5m2 compute operations have limited performance through upconversion on Xe-HPC.
+  f8\_e5m2 and f8\_e4m3 compute operations have limited performance through upconversion on Xe-HPC and Xe2 GPUs.

 @note
   f16 operations may be faster with f16 accumulation on GPU architectures older than Xe-HPC.
 Newer architectures accumulate to f32.

-@note
-  Boolean is only supported by the oneDNN graph API when the graph compiler backend is enabled.
-The graph compiler backend only supports the CPU engine.